mr2much/hhrr_app/README.md

 #### Map

+- TODO: Add cluster behavior to the Markers

 #### General

+- TODO: Implement multi-language to the app
 - TODO: Add expand functionality to Department profiles in detail view
 - TODO: Add expand functionality to Profile view
 - TODO: Add radio buttons for areas